 - Several methods exist for the Dynamic Transfer of a unit in to or out of PJM.
-These methods are summarized below, illustrated in exhibit 20 and described in more detail throughout the document: - o Dynamic Transfer of the entire output of the unit. - o Dynamic Transfer of all output above/below a threshold2 value.
+These methods are summarized below, illustrated in exhibit 20 and described in more detail throughout the document: - o Dynamic Transfer of the entire output of the unit. - o Dynamic Transfer of all output above/below a threshold value.
 This option is generally used to satisfy load serving obligations where unit is physically located (i.e. Native Balancing Authority and transfer remainder of the generation output to the Attaining Balancing Authority).
-Dynamic Transfer of output below a threshold is a method limited to Dynamic Schedules and not available for Pseudo-Ties. - o Dynamic Transfer of a percentage2 of the unit's full output (Installed Capacity).
+Dynamic Transfer of output below a threshold is a method limited to Dynamic Schedules and not available for Pseudo-Ties. - o Dynamic Transfer of a percentage of the unit's full output (Installed Capacity).
 This option is generally used to transfer a share of a jointly owned resource from the Native Balancing Authority to the Attaining Balancing Authority.
 In this method, a maximum of X percent of the full unit output is dynamically transferred into the Attaining Balancing Authority.

-Full unit output Full unit output Full unit, output 100%-X% Х% Attaining BA Native BA Threshold MW Threshold MW Native BA Attaining BA Native BA Attaining BA Dynamic Transfer of unit's output above a Threshold value out namic Transfer of unit tput below a Thresho value ld Dynamic Transfe a percent of un output (Pseudo-Tie and Dynamic Schedule) (Dynamic Schedule Only) (Pseudo-Tie and Dynamic Schedule)
+Full unit output Full unit output Full unit output 100%-X% X% Attaining BA Native BA Threshold MW Threshold MW Native BA Attaining BA Native BA Attaining BA Dunamia Transfer of ., Dynamic Transfer of unit's output above Dynamic Transfer of unit's output below a Threshold Dynamic Transfer of a Threshold value value nu . a percent of unit's output (Pseudo-Tie and (Dynamic Schedule Only) (Pseudo-Tie and Dynamic Schedule) • Schedule)